i prefer 'em unshopped. she could have smiled though...

 hikusar (guest) - November 2, 2006, 00:11

 @ aero: We don't do it just from a computer because many people can still tell that the image was made on a computer.
-By photoshoping a real person, many natural human features are preserved and people will see the image as something acheivable instead of fake.
+By photoshoping a real person, many natural human features are preserved and people will see the image as something acheivable instead of .

 Niedec (guest) - November 3, 2006, 03:09

 Meh.
 Too cliche for my liking.
 I've seen this done thousands of times before.
 Also, the perception of beauty can't really be altered.
 Paradigms exist in almost any culture, and all you can do is find a paradigm that suits most.
 If you make fat people seem beautiful, the skinny ones will feel bad, and vica versa.
-I think people should just have enough common sense to know that TV is fake, and that beauty, whether "real" or not, shouldn't really be an issue at all.
+I think people should just have enough common sense to know that TV is , and that beauty, whether "real" or not, shouldn't really be an issue at all.
 A good book to read is Harrison Burgeron by Kurt Vonnegut.
 It basically says that if equality was accepted completely, anyone with talent or something that stands out would suffer.

 bob (guest) - November 4, 2006, 17:13